All Products

 • Disable the default guest account.

-• The instance for which you want to create or delete a static username and password must be in the In Service state.
+• To create or delete a static username and password, the instance must be in the Running state.

-• If you want to update a static username and password, you must delete the existing pair and create a new one.
+• To update a static username and password, delete the existing one and create a new one.

 Important

-If you use an SDK to send and receive messages on your client, we recommend that you use persistent connections.
-This prevents the client from having to establish a new connection for each message.
-Frequently establishing connections consumes significant network and broker resources and may trigger SYN flood attack protection on the broker.
+When your client calls an SDK to send and receive messages, we recommend that you use long-lived connections.
+This prevents the client from creating new connections for each message, which can consume significant network and server resources and may trigger SYN flood protection on the server.
 For more information, see Connection.

 Create a username and password